 Our curriculum approach at Peñasquitos Christian Preschool is developmental, play-based, appropriately academic and based on active and child-centered learning.

 Active and Child-Centered Learning

 Active learning supports children’s natural desire to move their bodies and interact with their environment.
 Young children love to manipulate items and explore new ideas.
 They enjoy the opportunity to see how things work and to test their own theories.
 Active learning takes advantage of children’s natural motivations, abilities and interests.
 Students are given many opportunities to investigate what interests them—to solve problems, discover relationships and

 make comparisons.
 As they interact directly with the environment, children not only gather sensory information, they also refine their skills and expand relationships.

 We organize the classroom environment to promote active learning.
-We ask questions, expand curriculum, engage in play and problem-solve to encourage children to think and talk about their discoveries and creations.
+We ask questions, expand the curriculum, engage in play, and problem-solve to encourage children to think and talk about their discoveries and creations.
 We emphasize a hands-on learning approach and focus on the process rather than the product.
 We believe children learn by doing.

 Process-based-learning is interacting with one’s environment and the materials in it.
 Process can be found on the playground as children find ways to run and climb.
 It is found in art activities where there are endless ways to use materials.
 It is found in cooking where “making” is the best part.
-In fact, process can be the focus of all preschool activity.
-Process guides the development of human and social interaction by encouraging children to work through and discuss situations, stimulus and relationships.
+In fact, process can be the focus of all preschool activities.
+Process guides the development of human and social interaction by encouraging children to work through and discuss situations, stimulus, and relationships.